What Is Gum Disease?

 Causes Of Gum Disease.

 Gum disease is a common but very preventable disease.
-It is caused by a bacteria in dental plaque.
+It is caused by bacteria in dental plaque.
 If left untreated, the plaque buildup will eventually advance to periodontal disease.
 Here is how:

 - When the sugars and starches from the food you eat interact with the bacteria, plaque begins to form on the teeth.